Are You Guilty Of These Bad Skin Habits?

 Borrowing from that list, here are a few habits you should start thinking about breaking today:

 - “Skipping broad-spectrum sunscreen.”
 A good sunscreen isn’t just your best defense against skin cancer, it can also be your best defense against premature aging.
 How?
 The sun’s harmful UV rays damage your skin’s elastin and collagen.
 And, what happens when these “springy” proteins are no more?
 Wrinkles!

 - “Overexfoliating.”
-While some bonuses exfoliation can do wonders for your skin, it’s possible to overdo it.
+While some exfoliation can do wonders for your skin, it’s possible to overdo it.
 This can lead to skin tightness, irritation and perhaps worst of all, premature aging.

 - “Drinking too much.”
 A drink here and there probably won’t hurt you, but overdoing it can take its toll on your skin.
 Why?
 As Allure reminds us, “Alcohol increases the level [of] inflammatory agents in the bloodstream.”
 What’s could that mean for you?
 Premature facial sagging.

 - “Skipping the gym.”
 Besides the obvious benefits of healthy exercise, it may also promote healthier-looking skin.
 “Along with lifting your mood,” explains Allure, “exercise increases blood flow to the skin, causing a healthy-looking flush.”

 The Aftermath | Correcting the Damage